j1sk1ss/CordellCompiler/docs/src/changelog/README.md

 ----------------------------------------

+### DFG location
+DFG (IN, OUT, DEF and USE calculation) moved from HIR to LIR after instruction selection.
+Main idea here, preserve registers from rewrite by creating additional interference of tmp variables precolored with used registers in operation.

 ### Constant propagation
 Constant propagation based on DAG and updates data in variable's symtable (works only with constants and numbers).
 Propagate constants thru:
 - Arithmetics